GaloisInc/saw-script/doc/manual/manual.md

 print 3;
 ~~~~

-Then the command `saw print.saw` will yield output similar to the
+The command `saw print.saw` will then yield output similar to the
 following:

 ~~~~